ravensborn/hr-management-api/README.md

 ```

 ## 7. General Notes
  - The email and broadcast drivers are set to `log`.
-You view the email contents in the log file located at `storage/logs/laravel.log`.
+You can view the email contents in the log file located at `storage/logs/laravel.log`.